Updated: 7 minute read

-Here at Relay, we work closely with small business owners and their advisors (CPAs, accountants and bookkeepers), to build a business banking platform that caters specifically to the needs of entrepreneurs.
-With that in mind, we’ve taken a closer look at how Lili compares to other alternatives from a financial management perspective, so you know what to consider before opening an account.
-This article will cover all the options available to you: from brick-and-mortar banks to digital banking platforms.
+Here at Relay, we work closely with small business owners and their advisors (CPAs, accountants, and bookkeepers) to build a business banking platform for entrepreneurs.
+With that in mind, we've taken a closer look at how Lili compares to other alternatives from a financial-management perspective, so you know what to consider before opening an account.
+This article covers all the options available to you, from brick-and-mortar banks to digital banking platforms.

-Read on for more information on Lili first, or jump to any of the Lili alternatives listed for an in-depth breakdown.
+Read on for more on Lili first, or jump to any of the alternatives listed for an in-depth breakdown.

 What is Lili?

 Lili is an online banking alternative designed for freelancers.
-It offers no-fee accounts and unique banking features useful for freelancers and other service businesses that work as sole proprietors.
+It offers accounts and banking features useful for freelancers and other service businesses that work as sole proprietors.

 Why you need a Lili alternative